WHY We Recommend Visiting IRELAND and HOW To Do It

 Guinness Storehouse Experience

-The self-guided tour at the Guinness Storehouse was an unforgettable journey through the rich history and heritage of Ireland’s most iconic stout.
 From the moment we stepped inside, we were immersed in the story of Guinness, from its humble beginnings in 1759 at St. James’s Gate Brewery to its evolution into a globally celebrated brand recognized around the world.

-The highlight, of course, was reaching the top floor, the Gravity Bar, where we enjoyed a perfectly poured pint while taking in panoramic views of Dublin’s skyline.
+We enjoyed the Gravity Bar, where we enjoyed a perfectly poured pint.
+This bar is located on the top floor and offers panoramic views of Dublin’s skyline.

 Experiencing Howth